ylashin/deep-learning-workshop/Sample2/Consume via TensorFlow Serving.md

 ```

-Copy all the `.cs` files generated in Temp folder from the final statement in the above snippet and put them in a folder in `TheApp` project
+Copy all the `.cs` files generated in Temp folder from the final statement in the above snippet and put them in a new folder in `TheApp` project (you can name the new folder something like `contracts`).

 Compile and complete the application, mainly adding prediction button handler code: